facioquo/stock-charts/CONTRIBUTING.md

 - Read this first: [contributing to an open-source GitHub project](https://codeburst.io/a-step-by-step-guide-to-making-your-first-github-contribution-5302260a2940)
 - Do not comingle multiple contributions.
 Please keep changes small and separate.
+- The backlog for this demo project is [here](https://dev.azure.com/skender/Stock.Indicators/_boards/board/t/Stock.Charts).

 ## Testing